 Figure 3 details the results depending on the age group of participants.
-We took the split into a 30 + and a -30 group from corpus studies Thiberge, Badin, and Liégeois (2021).
+As an important note, we took the split into a 30 + and a -30 group and not based on the median age.
+This follows from corpus studies, in which age group was a meaningful predictor of interrogative type production (Thiberge, Badin, & Liégeois, 2021), but also more generally from the sociolinguistic literature.
+Absolute age is often an important predictor of attitudes toward linguistic variation in itself, because it correlates with many other socioeconomic circumstances or group affiliation.
+As mentioned above, this is an important element of the age-grading phenomena: people falling into the age category where professional obligations heavily constrain a person's relationship to the linguistic norm (Wagner, 2012).
 However, since the age variable was not controlled for, the groups are not fully balanced in number ($N{+30y.o.} = 19/44$).
 The overall contrast between the three syntactic types of interrogatives remains highly similar across age groups, but the contrast is larger between fronting-with-inversion sentences and the other two types for participants older than 30.

-The difference between mean ratings associated with fronting vs. fronting-with-inversion sentences is larger in the + 30 group for which the model yields evidence (for the TYPEAGE interaction, ($\hat{\beta} = -1.57$, P($\beta < 0$) = 0.97, 95%CrI = [-3.23,0.04])).
+The difference between mean ratings associated with fronting vs. fronting-with-inversion sentences is larger in the +30 group for which the model yields evidence (for the TYPEAGE interaction, ($\hat{\beta} = -1.57$, P($\beta < 0$) = 0.97, 95%CrI = [-3.23,0.04])).
 This contrast is even bigger for ratings associated with in-situ vs. fronting-with-inversion sentences, for which the model yields robust evidence (TYPEAGE interaction at ($\hat{\beta} = -1.67$, P($\beta < 0$) = 0.99, 95%CrI = [-3.09,-0.26])).